LibrePhotos/librephotos/apps/docs/docs/installation/standard-install.md

 ### Size

-You will need at least 10 GB of HDD Space for the docker images.
-It needs that space because of the machine learning models.
-Librephotos will also create a database and thumbnails, which will need additional space.
+You will need at least 10 GB of HDD Space for the docker images, thumbnails, database and machine learning models.

 ### 🚀 Installation